Characteristic function (probability theory): Entire characteristic functions

-As defined above, the argument of the characteristic function is treated as a real number: however, certain aspects of the theory of characteristic functions are advanced by extending the definition into the complex plane by analytical continuation, in cases where this is possible.
+As defined above, the argument of the characteristic function is treated as a real number: however, certain aspects of the theory of characteristic functions are advanced by extending the definition into the complex plane by analytic continuation, in cases where this is possible.

 Related concepts

 Related concepts include the moment-generating function and the probability-generating function.
 The characteristic function exists for all probability distributions.
 This is not the case for the moment-generating function.